markgregg/multi-select/README.md

 * onMatchersChanged - event for when the matchers change
 * clearIcon - alternative icon to the X
 * maxDropDownHeight - the maximium hieght of the options dropdown
+* minDropDownWidth - the minimum width of the option dropdown
+* searchTextLength - the length of text at which to look for matches
 * styles - allows styles to be set for the different components

 ## DataSources